Nitendra-Gautam/Nitendra-Gautam/README.md

 - 👋 Hi, I’m @Nitendra-Gautam
 - 👀 I’m interested in ...
-- 🌱 I’m currently learning ...Python, Selenium, API
+- 🌱 I’m currently learning ...Cypress & Java Script
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me ... nitendrakumar.gautam@gmail.com

 <!---
 Nitendra-Gautam/Nitendra-Gautam is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.